 Step 1: Materials and Equipment

-Shown here is are the general tools, materials, software and equipment used in the process.
+Shown here are the general tools, materials, software and equipment used in the process.
 This is not a comprehensive list, but some of the most important items are itemized.

 These tools were used in creating the monument.